paradicms/paradicms.github.io/docs/reference/markdown-format.md

 The Markdown file to JSON conversion process works as follows:

-* If present, YAML front matter is converted to as-is to a root JSON object; otherwise an empty root JSON object (`{}`) is synthesized.
+* If present, YAML front matter is converted as-is to a root JSON object; otherwise an empty root JSON object (`{}`) is synthesized.
 * Markdown paragraphs are added to the root JSON object following these rules:
   * A paragraph under a Markdown heading with the format `# [Your heading](#anykey)` is converted to an HTML string, and either
     * Assigned to `anykey` in the root JSON object if `anykey` does not exist in that object
     * Concatenated to the existing string value of `anykey` if it does
   * A paragraph under no heading, like the `Frustrated ...` paragraph in the example above, has the implicit key `description`, and otherwise follows the rules of paragraphs with explicit keys.
-  * When a paragraph's key (explicit or implicit) was already present in the YAML front matter, the combined metadata and paragraph text(s) are treated as an instance of a `Text` class, with the paragraph text(s) forming the `value`.
+  * When a paragraph's key (explicit or implicit) was already present in the YAML front matter, the combined metadata and paragraph text(s) are treated as an instance of a `Text` ontology class, with the paragraph text(s) forming the `value`.

 Converting `work-creation/Linux.md` would result in the following JSON: